nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User types in the task that he/she wishes to be included in the task reminder
-2. BucketList informs the user that the task has been included in the task reminder Use case ends.
+2. System informs the user that the task has been included in the task reminder Use case ends.

 **Extensions**
 User enters the wrong task format
-BucketList shows the expected task format
+JOBS shows the expected task format
-BucketList prompts user to re-enter the task
+JOBS prompts user to re-enter the task

 > Use case ends